rxweb/rxweb/docs/reactive-form-validators/validation-validators/oneOf.md

 ---

 # When to use
-Let's assume that you are creating a employee form in which you want employee to enter any one value of a particular value which contains fields like department,hobbies and skills.Here the field is taken in the form of array and according to that the oneOf is applied on the property by applying matchvalues.
+Suppose you want to create a employee form in which you want employee to enter any one value of a particular value which contains fields like department,hobbies and skills.Here the field is taken in the form of array and according to that the oneOf is applied on the property by applying matchvalues.
 Here depending upon the requirement these scenarios may arise.
 1. The skills field in which you want the user to enter skills based upon matchvalues.
 2. Apply oneOf validation based on matched condition in the form, like if the department  is ‘dotnet’ then the skills value should be based upon matchvalues.
 3. The Custom Message on Hobbies field.